 Abhyanga is the warm-oil self-massage that classical Ayurveda places at the center of dinacharya, the daily routine.
-The Charaka Samhita and Ashtanga Hridaya both describe it as a daily practice that nourishes the tissues, calms vata, slows aging, and builds ojas — the subtle essence of vitality.
+The Charaka Samhita (Sutrasthana Chapter 5, verses 85-92, ~1st century CE compiled form) and the Ashtanga Hridaya (Vagbhata, ~7th century CE) both describe abhyanga as a daily practice that nourishes the tissues, calms vata, slows aging, and builds ojas — the subtle vitality the texts treat as the body's slow-built reserve.

 The practice is loving rather than forceful.
 You warm an oil chosen for your dosha, apply it from scalp to feet with long strokes on the long bones and circular strokes on the joints, sit with it for 10 to 20 minutes, and then take a warm shower.
 The whole sequence takes about 20 minutes once you know the order.